James Costos: Ambassadorship

+A strong proponent of cultural diplomacy, Costos and his partner Michael S. Smith expanded the Art in Embassies program at the ambassador's residence in Madrid, curating one of the most extensive contemporary art installations ever presented in a U.S. embassy and opening it to the public.

+Costos was also a visible advocate for LGBTQ+ rights, hosting embassy events marking the 2015 U.S. Supreme Court marriage-equality ruling and supporting Spain's role in the U.N.
+“Free & Equal” campaign.

-Political positions
+Political Positions

 Costos characterized President Trump's handling of COVID-19 as a complete failure, "my country failed the world in this effort by not being adequately prepared for the pandemic and by recklessly refusing to take the lead on a coordinated global response."
 He insists that "competent leadership and a firm reliance on science is required to take the necessary actions to save our planet for future generations to come.
 Science and research are not fake news."

 Costos explained, "We must work to restore trust in our leadership and join together to solve our world problems.
-Electing former Vice-President Joe Biden to the White House in November is the fundamental first step Americans should take to heal the soul and spirit of our nation, with the concomitant goal of immediately refocusing our nation’s global agenda."
+Electing former Vice-President Joe Biden to the White House in November is the fundamental first step Americans should take to heal the soul and spirit of our nation, with the concomitant goal of immediately refocusing our nation's global agenda."

 Personal life

 Costos lives in Los Angeles, California, with his partner Michael S. Smith, the official interior designer for the Obama White House.
-He is a vegetarian, but imposed no dietary restrictions on embassy functions.
+He is a vegetarian but imposed no dietary restrictions on embassy functions.
 On the subject of LGBT rights, Costos has said "I am not an activist.
-I broadly support human rights for straight, gay, women’s issues.
-And I just happen to be gay....
+I broadly support human rights for straight, gay, women's issues.
+And I just happen to be gay...
 This doesn't define me as a person, but it is part of who I am.
 It's like being a vegetarian: it's one more facet of James Costos."
-He said he and Smith had been welcomed in Spain "with great accommodation" and that because Spain already provides LGBT civil rights, the role he and Smith played was a symbolic for those who still suffered from a lack of enforcement in support of their rights: "What we can do through our messaging is give a sense of hope."
+He said he and Smith had been welcomed in Spain "with great accommodation" and that because Spain already provides LGBT civil rights, the role he and Smith played was symbolic for those who still suffered from a lack of enforcement in support of their rights: "What we can do through our messaging is give a sense of hope."

 After leaving the White House in January 2017, the Obamas departed Washington for Palm Springs, where they were guests in the Costos-Smith home for several days before traveling to the British Virgin Islands to stay at the home of Sir Richard Branson.